 When you are using a WiFi mixer, it usually lives ‘on stage’ so you won’t need multicore.

 You may have seen performers on stage with little black boxes that appear to be facing upwards towards them.
 These little black boxes usually sit at the very front of the stage?
 Or you may have seen a musician with an earplug type thing in his ear on stage.
 Ever wondered what these are?

-These are what's called 'monitoring' or 'foldback'.
-Basically, it allows the musician to hear the sound that a band (or a CD track) is playing, so the singer / musician will be able to play in time and to sing in tune (well, hopefully anyway!).
-This is incredibly important as it's often very difficult to hear the sound up on stage, so a musician can lose their way in a song very easily.
-This is also the case because the main speakers (front of house speakers - the ones the audience listen through) are located in front of the musicians, so they often can't hear the sound from them.
+These are what’s called ‘monitoring’ or ‘foldback’.
+Basically, it allows the musician to hear the sound that a band is playing, so the singer / musician will be able to play in time and to sing in tune (well, hopefully anyway!).
+This is incredibly important as it’s often very difficult to hear the sound up on stage, so a musician can lose their way in a song very easily.
+This is also the case because the main speakers (front of house speakers – the ones the audience listen through) are located in front of the musicians, so they often can’t hear the sound from them.

 On the mixer on Channel 1 (Vocalist 1), we turn up ‘Aux 1’.
 We also turn up ‘Aux 1’ on Channel 3 (Vocalist 1’s guitar).
 On the mixer you will also have a main control for Aux 1.
 Turn this up.
 For Vocalist 2, we need to turn up ‘Aux 2’ on Channel 2 (Vocalist 2) and on Channel 1 (Vocalist 1).
 Again, we turn up the main ‘Aux 2’ control – like the Aux 1 main control, often located near the top right of the mixer…